 “Adopt the pace of nature: her secret is patience.”

 Ralph Waldo Emerson

 If you by any chance are looking for fine art landscape photography, be sure to visit my online selection.
-Over 200 panoramic prints are available for order in your desired size and with several frame options to choose from.
+Over 150 panoramic prints are available for order in your desired size and with several frame options to choose from.
 Come by and take a look!
-Just imagine one spanning a wall in your home or office...
+Just imagine one spanning a wall at your place...